 Afterwards we played cards (UNO and Euchre), told jokes and stories, laughter filled the air.
 We settled our bellies with strong, rich coffee and nibbled on dessert: pumpkin pie and apple crisp with french vanilla ice cream.

-say goodbye and make quick plans for Christmas.
+Then it was time to say goodbye and make quick plans for Christmas.
 As we drove home, my daughter sleeping soundly in my lap, the radio playing soft and sentimental music, my husband and mother-in-law talking quietly in the front - I watched the drying fall leaves scuttle in spirals across the highway through the dark.
 My heart became wide open, expanding beyond my body, beyond my soul, so that I had the most incredible feeling of love and gratitude.
 I closed my eyes and envisioned myself circling my arms around the whole world in a great loving embrace.
 And on this Thanksgiving, I was truly thankful.

 From the Toymaker's November Newsletter:

-Appreciation is the highest form of prayer, for it acknowledges the presence of good wherever you shine the light of
+Appreciation is the highest form of prayer, for it acknowledges the presence of good wherever you shine the light of your thankful thoughts.

 -Alan Cohen